🪙

 What are the most valuable quarters to collect?

-The most valuable quarters include the 1999-S Delaware Silver Proof at $17,250, 1999-P Pennsylvania at $10,200, and 2007-D Montana at $9,600.
-These valuable quarters from the State Quarter series command premium prices due to their rarity, exceptional condition, and strong collector demand.
-High-grade specimens (MS67+) and proof versions with Deep Cameo finishes are particularly sought after by serious collectors seeking valuable quarters.
+The top three most valuable quarters from the State Quarter series are the 1999-S Delaware Silver Proof at $17,250, the 1999-P Pennsylvania at $10,200, and the 2007-D Montana at $9,600.
+These coins command premium prices because of their exceptional condition, low population in top grades, and sustained collector demand.
+High-grade MS67+ specimens and Deep Cameo proof finishes attract the strongest prices at auction.

 How do I identify valuable quarters in my collection?